-Consider the DMIS stages and the challenge for each of the following:

-- What kind of challenges might a service user in denial have when settling in Canada?
-What strategies could you use to support them? - What kind of challenges might a service user in defence have when settling in Canada?
-What strategies could you use to support them? - What kind of challenges might a service user in minimization have when settling in Canada?
+Reflec tion follov • ider the DMIS stages and the challenge for each of the wing: What kind of challenges might a service user in denial have when settling in Canada?
+What strategies could you use to support them?
+What kind of challenges might a service user in defence have when settling in Canada?
+What strategies could you use to support them?
+What kind of challenges might a service user in minimization have when settling in Canada?
 What strategies could you use to support them?